hyphacoop/handbook/guides.md

 You can use CalDAV to two-way sync your SOGo calendar with calendar applications on mobile and desktop devices:

-For Gmail app on **Android**, install [CalDAV Sync Adapter](https://f-droid.org/en/packages/org.gege.caldavsyncadapter/) from F-Droid, then navigate to `Settings > Accounts` and configure the Sync Adapter with server `https://mailninja.aseriesoftubez.com/SOGo/dav/` and your SOGo credentials.
+For using `Calendar` app on **Android**, install [CalDAV Sync Adapter](https://f-droid.org/en/packages/org.gege.caldavsyncadapter/) from F-Droid, then navigate to `Settings > Accounts` and configure the Sync Adapter with server `https://mailninja.aseriesoftubez.com/SOGo/dav/` and your SOGo credentials make sure the `Account name` is your Hypha email address or you cannot send out invite emails.
+By default the app have syncing disabled make sure you enable it.

-For **iOS**, navigate to `Settings > Mail, Contacts, Calendars > Add Account > Other`, under `Calendars` select `Add CalDAV Account` and configure with server `https://mailninja.aseriesoftubez.com/SOGo/dav/` and your SOGo credentials.
+For ***Thunderbird***, open the calendar tab, click on `+`  a `Create New Calendar` dialog will pop up, select `On the Network` button then click next, select `CalDAV` button, Username is your Hypha email, location of your personal calendar will be `https://mailninja.aseriesoftubez.com/SOGo/dav/<USER>@hypha.coop/Calendar/personal/` replacing `<USER>` with your username, keep `Offline Support` selected and click next, the `Name` field should be your Hypha email and the `Email` selector select your Hypha email and click next and your calendar is now added to Thunderbird.

+If there are other calendars you want to add from SOGo you can login to SOGo then navigate to the 3 dots beside the calendar you want to add and select `Links to this Calendar` and use the CalDAV link for the location.

+For **iOS** and ***macOS***, follow instructions in [Using your existing email client](#using-your-existing-email-client) which also sets up your calendar.

-For other applications and platforms that support CalDAV, configure with server `https://mailninja.aseriesoftubez.com/SOGo/dav/` and your SOGo credentials.
+For **other applications and platforms** that support CalDAV, the default calendar is `https://mailninja.aseriesoftubez.com/SOGo/dav/<USER>@hypha.coop/Calendar/personal/`
+Some applications may require you to use `https://mailninja.aseriesoftubez.com/SOGo/dav/` or the full path to your calendar, which can be found and copied from within SOGo.

 ### Creating a shared calendar